ry2x/HyprBind/README.md

 - For very long keybinds/commands, overflowing text is clipped by the column; hover to see the full command.

+## Config

+- Config file: `~/.config/hyprbind/config.json`
+- Preferences are saved automatically on change and loaded on startup

 ## Planning

 - Export keybinds (JSON)
-- Custom color schemes (Support Matugen themes)]
+- Custom color schemes (Support Matugen themes)
-- Generate config file under `~/.config/hyprbind/` to save user preferences

 ## Tech